Yen gains, Aussie slips as risk sentiment sours

 Chinese yuan fall to 1-month low IMAGEhttps://tmsnrt.rs/3aOhfNa

-(Reporting by Karen Brettell; Additional reporting by Olga Cotaga in London; editing by Jonathan Oatis)
+(Reporting by Karen Brettell; Additional reporting by Olga Cotaga in London; editing by Jonathan Oatis and Chizu Nomiyama)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.